Private Aviation Education

 • Customizable or all-inclusive program options

-Magellan Jets also offers and entire ecosystem of aviation solutions, such as On-Demand Charter, Fractional Ownership, and Ownership & Management support that all Clients have seamless access to.
+Magellan Jets also offers an entire ecosystem of aviation solutions — Jet Card, On-Demand Charter, Fractional Ownership, and Ownership & Management support — that all Private Clients have seamless access to.

 If you value control, flexibility, and a more personalized aviation experience, the Magellan Jets Jet Card provides a more modern and adaptable solution.
 Talk to an Advisor.